jmMeessen/jmm-presentations/techForum_2016/README.md

-# Breizhcamp 2016 - "Docker en Production ?
-Et la sécurité ?"
+# TechForum 2016 - "Docker in Production.
+And what about Security ?"